robson1988/login-and-registration-form/README.md

 Form include:<br>
 - fully secure inputs from sql injection,<br>
 - hashing passwords,<br>
-- reset forgot password option by generated link sended to user by email,<br>
+- reset forgot password option by generated link sended by email,<br>
-- register form to create new user and activate user by generated link sended to user by email,<br>
+- register form to create new user and activate user by generated link sended by email,<br>
 - form is conecting to mysql databse and inserting, updating, deleting records<br>
 - frontend handled by Twitter Bootstrap.<br>
 </p>